jh0152park/proc_timeline/README.md

 We can analysis more easily about multitasking performance every process while test

 # Requirement
-1. Full time "dumpsys meminfo" log file by our refresh performance test.
+- Full time "dumpsys meminfo" log file by our refresh performance test.

+# Result File
+One simple excel file.